ztyyLV/web-twain-docs/indepth/development/react.md

 yarn start
 ```

-> If you have installed `DWT` and have configured a valid `ProductKey`, you will have a working page to scan documents from your scanner now.
+> Note: If you have installed `DWT` and have configured a valid `ProductKey`, you will have a working page to scan documents from your scanner now.
 Otherwise, you should see instructions on the page that guide you to install the library.
-[More info>>]({{site.indepth}}features/initialize.html#installation-of-the-dynamsoft-service).
+[More info>>]({{site.indepth}}features/initialize.html#installation-of-the-dynamsoft-service)

 ## Official Samples